top of page

 Potential

-• It was not hacked up and had some very expensive things done to it correctly:
+• Luckily, it was not hacked up and had some very expensive things done to it correctly

-• Pretty much new van with very low miles under extended factory warranty
+• Pretty much a new van with very low miles under an extended factory warranty

 • Very Desirable 4WD

-• Van Capsule with Windows that where paint matched (this is a big deal).
-Allow sideways sleeping and more room in van
+• Van Capsule with windows where paint matched (this is a big deal).
+Allows sideways sleeping and more room in the van

 • RB Components Interior Kit with door trim done